TheineAddict/Null-Expected/README.md

 - The post becomes live automatically

 ### **Template File**
-- Use `_template-your-post-title.md` as your starting point
+- Use `src/data/posts/_template-your-post-title.md` as your starting point
 - This file is invisible on the website (starts with `_`)
-- Copy it and rename to `draft-your-new-post.md` to begin writing
+- Copy it to your author/year/month folder and rename to `draft-your-new-post.md` to begin writing

 ### **Featured Posts**
 To make a post appear in the "Featured Insights" section on the homepage: